Paeonia ludlowii: Cultivation Paeonia ludlowii is sometimes grown as an ornamental for its delicate foliage and beautiful (although short-lived) flowers. In cultivation, it does best in fertile, neutral to slightly alkaline, well-drained soil. Specimens prefer to be planted deep and dislike too much water. In early spring and during summer high-potash liquid feed stimulates richer flowering. When growing the species from seed, these can best first be soaked, mixed with damp vermiculite, and kept at room temperature until root emerges after one to three months. If kept cool afterwards, the shoot appears after a further two to three months. When these are planted into separate pots immediately and grown in daylight results are generally good.

-The shoot only appears at a root length of at least 6 cm has developed.
+The shoot only appears when a root length of at least 6 cm has developed.
 The epicotyl remains dormant until the GA3/ABA ratio is sufficiently different.

 Tree peonies in general can suffer from peony wilt (Botrytis paeoniae, a grey mould blight) and verticillium wilt, which may cause wilting and dieback of young shoots.
 In infected soils, honey fungus can cause instant death.

-Use
+Uses

 The species is used as a traditional medicine, and local people dig it up for its root bark.
 Exploitation by people from other parts of China is a serious threat to the survival of this species.
-It is sometimes used as an ornamental for its ferny foliage in botanical gardens and by plant collectors.
+The large seeds are ground into a flour used to prepare a type of tsampa and also to prepare seed oils and hair dye by the Lhoba people.
+The shrub is sometimes cultivated as an ornamental for the sake of its handsome, yellow flowers and ferny foliage in botanical gardens and by plant collectors.